Psychiatric medication: Antipsychotics

-Anxiolytics and Hypnotics
+Anxiolytics and hypnotics

 Benzodiazepines are effective as hypnotics, anxiolytics, anticonvulsants, myorelaxants and amnesics.
-Having less proclivity for overdose and toxicity, they have widely supplanted barbiturates.
+Having less proclivity for overdose and toxicity, they have widely supplanted barbiturates, although barbiturates (such as pentobarbital) are still used for euthanasia.

 Developed in the 1950s onward, benzodiazepines were originally thought to be non-addictive at therapeutic doses, but are now known to cause withdrawal symptoms similar to barbiturates and alcohol.
 Benzodiazepines are generally recommended for short-term use.

 Z-drugs are a group of drugs with effects generally similar to benzodiazepines, which are used in the treatment of insomnia.

 Common benzodiazepines and z-drugs include:

 Mood stabilizers

 In 1949, the Australian John Cade discovered that lithium salts could control mania, reducing the frequency and severity of manic episodes.
 This introduced the now popular drug lithium carbonate to the mainstream public, as well as being the first mood stabilizer to be approved by the U.S. Food & Drug Administration.

 Besides lithium, several anticonvulsants and atypical antipsychotics have mood stabilizing activity.
 The mechanism of action of mood stabilizers is not well understood.

 Common non-antipsychotic mood stabilizers include: